Flood Protection at the City of Richmond

 I'm pleased to hear that the timeline to complete dyke raising around Richmond has been accelerated but I believe global warming and sea-level rise are happening faster than we realize.
 We may need to accelerate dyke upgrades over the next 35 years.
 Fifty years may be too late!

-John L. Young asked almost 2 years ago
+John L. Young asked over 2 years ago

 Thank you for your comment!
 The 50 year implementation program ensures the City has the capability and flexibility to further accelerate the program should the rate of sea level rise increase from current projections.